oitzujoey/duck-lisp/language.md

 ## Sequences

+### Strings

 The only support for strings is `print`.
 The only sort of string is a string literal.

+### Conses and lists

-The only other sequence type is the cons cell.
+The most common sequence type is the cons cell.
 A cons cell is a pair of values.

 ```lisp
 (cons 4 2)  (; ⇒ (4 .
 2))